platform6/platform6/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
 Unity game dev, Javascript/React
 - 🌱 I’m currently learning ...
-React
+C# / React /
 - 👯 I’m looking to collaborate on ... anything!
 - 💬 Ask me about ... how they built the stone walls in New Hampshire
 - 📫 How to reach me: ... garrett.peter.conn@gmail.com